Segmented Operations using Matrix Multiplications: Experiments

-\Cref{fig:seg_scan_cube_versus_vector} (b) depicts the performance of the single-core segmented scan algorithm on various segment density levels drawn uniformly at random.
-Segment density is the ratio of the number of ones in $\vecf$ over the length of $\vecf$.
-We used densities in the range of $0.1$\% up to $1$\% to assess the potential performance degradation for dense scenarios.
-As can be observed, we achieve nearly the same performance as in the unsegmented scan case for low density ($\approx 0.1\%$).
-For density equal to $0.01$, the algorithm performs better than the unsegmented case due to the particular two-vector core implementation\footnote{Our two-vector core method is not the best possible for the unsegmented scan case, and it could be potentially improved by using binary search when computing the accumulation value on the half matrix tile.} that we used.
-Finally, we observe that the performance is two times lower for density in the range $0.3-0.5$\%.
+\Cref{fig:seg_scan_cube_density} depicts the performance (bandwidth) of the single-core segmented scan algorithm on various segment density levels, in the range of $0.01$\% up to $1$\%, drawn uniformly at random.
+Density is the ratio of the number of ones in $\vecf$ over the length of $\vecf$.
+For density equal to $0.01\%$, the algorithm performs equally with the unsegmented case, which serves as our baseline, even marginally better due to the particular double-vector core implementation that we used.
+For density $\approx 0.1\%$, it reaches nearly $90\%$ of the unsegmented performance.
+The bandwidth is roughly halved for densities $0.3-0.5$\%, and it degrades further for denser inputs, but in all cases it remains within $\gtrsim 20\%$ of the unsegmented scan performance.